Tinker-Ware/rails-project/README.md

 STARTUP STUDIO INFRASTRUCTURE
 ===

 This repositoy contains the following tools:

   - Ruby 2.3.3 with Rails Framework
   - Mysql
   - NGINX

+It will take up to **10 minutes to finish the first config**

 Usage
 ===